reisenmachtfreude/midjourney-female-background-images-1024x1024px/README.md

 # midjourney-female-background-images-1024x1024px
-AI generated images to use in social media as eye catching backgrounds to use in TikTok, Instagram, Youtube Shorts.
+AI generated images to use in social media as eye catching backgrounds to use on TikTok, Instagram, Youtube Shorts.
 Dimensions are 1024x1024.
 Copyright should not be an issue.

 Examples:
 <div>